25

 Learning Point: Aggressive diuretic therapy requires comprehensive monitoring for hypokalemia, hypomagnesemia, and worsening kidney function.
 Sequential nephron blockade particularly increases the risk of electrolyte disturbances and volume depletion.

-๐Ÿ“š Reference: Diuretic Therapy Module - Safety Monitoring
+๐Ÿ“š Reference: Diuretic Therapy - Safety Monitoring

 Module-Specific Deep Dive: Advanced Concepts